shanedonburke/obsidian-auto-archive/README.md

 # Installation

-1. Open the Settings window.
+1. Open the Settings window in Obsidian.
 2. Go to the _Community plugins_ tab.
 3. Click _Browse_.
 4. Search for "Auto Archive", then click _Install_.